Or do you tend to focus on one part of the body, forgetting the rest and end up with a distorted image?

 - here is an example of quickly sketching in a 2-minute pose:

-5 Things To Avoid
+Gesture Drawing Tips: 5 Things To Avoid

-As a beginner and advanced artists alike, we all need to remember a couple of things while practicing gesture drawing!
-There are a couple of things that shouldn’t be done, and here is why:
+However, there are a couple of things that shouldn’t be done, and here is why:

 1. Undecisive Strokes